pavedplaza/Phase-field-Method/README.md

 .\build_ninja_devcmd.bat
 ```

+**Configuration**: To modify simulation parameters (grid size, material properties, etc.) of CUDA version, edit the `CUDA/include/phase_field_params.h` file.
+After modifying parameters, **delete the previously compiled executable file** (e.g., `build/simulation_cuda.exe`) before rebuilding.
+This ensures the new parameters take effect.

+**Visualization**:
+1. After running the executable, the simulation outputs binary files (`phi_final.bin` and `U_final.bin`) containing the phase and concentration fields.
+2. Visualize CUDA binary output files using view_results.m and generate_growth_video.m.
+Make sure MATLAB's current directory is set to the correct folder where the `.bin` files are located, otherwise the scripts won't find the data.

 ⚠️ **Note**: CUDA version requires complex environment configuration (CUDA Toolkit, CMake, compilers).
 If you encounter issues running the CUDA version, it is most likely due to incorrect environment configuration. **For beginners, we recommend using the MATLAB version** for easier setup and usage.

 ---